 The Chebistuan Project is located in the Abitibi Greenstone Belt, which is comprised of highly deformed packages of Archean volcanic rocks, siliclastic sedimentary basins and coeval intrusive rocks.
 Deformation along major corridors began in the northern Abitibi with the docking of the Opatica terrrane and progressively verged southward forming major gold deposits between 2700 Ma at Detour Lake in the north to < 2670 Ma along the Cadillac – Larder Lake & Porcupine – Destor deposits in the south.
-The property covers a major deformation zone which juxtaposes two different volcanic assemblages, a similar relationship is seen at the Detour Lake deposit.
+The property covers a major deformation zone which juxtaposes two distinct volcanic assemblages, which is a similar geological relationship to the Detour Lake deposit.
 First order gold-controlling structures are often located on the margins of clastic sedimentary basins in close proximity to volcanic rocks.
 The Chebistuan property covers 140kms of these gold prospective contacts.

-The property is located 30km west of the Chibougamau mining camp and 5km west of the Chapais mining camp (6.5 Moz Au; 2.7 Blbs Cu of historic production).
-The Chibougamau camp has historically been mined and explored for Cu-Au mineralization but the recent discovery of the Nelligan deposit (IAMGOLD – Vanstar Resources) highlights the regional potential for orogenic gold mineralization which has been overlooked in the past.
+The Project is located directly west of the Chibougamau and Chapais mining camps (6.5 Moz Au; 2.7 Blbs Cu of historic production).
+The Chibougamau camp has historically been mined and explored for Cu-Au mineralisation and the recent discovery of the Nelligan deposit (IAMGOLD – Vanstar Resources) highlights the regional potential for orogenic gold mineralisation which had been overlooked in the past.

 Summary of exploration activities conducted by Kenorland Minerals

-The results of the Phase 1 and Phase 2 surveys have outlined multiple gold and pathfinder element anomalies within the Deux Orignaux AOI.
-During the fall of 2021, a prospecting campaign, including the collection of 204 rock and boulder samples was completed over the Deux Orignaux AOI to aid in the geological context of the soil anomalism.
-In addition, a detailed airborne magnetics survey was also completed covering three target areas.
-In early 2022, the Company plans to complete and induced polarization (IP) to advance the project towards drill targeting.
+The results of Phase 1 and Phase 2 outlined multiple gold and pathfinder element anomalies including the Deux Orignaux discovery area.
+A prospecting campaign in the fall of 2021 resulted in the collection of 204 rock and boulder samples in the Deux Orignaux AOI to add geological context of the soil anomalism.
+In addition, a detailed airborne magnetics survey was completed covering three target areas, and in Q1 2022 an induced polarization (IP) survey was completed in the Deux Orignaux AOI ahead of drill targeting.